Changelog

 This page summarizes how I built this site.
 I wrote it in a declarative style similar to how I would write an AI prompt.
-While I did use AI in planning the site architecture and implementing some JavaScript, I did not use it for writing this article.
+I did not use AI to write the article, but I did use it to create the static site generator powering it.

 Philosophy